-If you’re dead set against getting Global Entry (why would you be, though?), or simply have a trip coming up too quickly for you to complete your Global Entry application, you may want to consider the CBP’s Mobile Passport Control app.
+If you’re dead set against getting Global Entry or have a trip coming up too quickly for you to complete your Global Entry application, you may want to consider the CBP’s Mobile Passport Control app.

 This free application allows you to fill out your personal information prior to getting to passport control.
 This allows you to bypass the snaking lines of folks waiting for kiosks.
 Although it isn’t always as fast as Global Entry, it is completely free and a good option to use while you’re waiting for your membership to be approved.

-Although the Global Entry fee isn’t waived for active-duty military, you can still snag Global Entry (and thus TSA PreCheck) for free by using the right credit cards.
-Every credit card that’ll give you the $85 TSA PreCheck reimbursement can also, instead, give you a $100 Global Entry credit.
+Although the Global Entry fee is not charged for active-duty military, you can still snag Global Entry (and thus TSA PreCheck) for free by using the right credit cards.
+Every credit card that’ll give you a TSA PreCheck reimbursement of up to $78 can instead give you a Global Entry credit of up to $100.
 This credit renews every 4 or 5 years, depending on which card you hold.
 You can use the credit for yourself or a family member or friend.

-We’ve talked a few times about all the different credit cards that are best for active-duty military members, whether that’s Amex or Chase, but here are some of the best credit cards for scoring a TSA PreCheck or Global Entry credit so that you can enjoy high-end travel perks and your friends and family can join you in the speedy security line.
+We’ve talked a few times about the best credit cards for military members, whether that’s Amex or Chase, but here are some of the best credit cards for scoring a TSA PreCheck or Global Entry credit so that you can enjoy high-end travel perks and your friends and family can join you in the speedy security line.

-One of our favorite credit cards for military members due to its absurdly generous benefits, the Amex Platinum card normally comes with a hefty annual fee (one of the steepest you’ll find anywhere).
-If you’re an active-duty military member, Amex waives the annual fee and you’ll be able to get all of those perks for no additional fee.
+One of our favorite credit cards for military members due to its absurdly generous benefits, the Amex Platinum card normally comes with a hefty $695 annual fee (rates and fees) — one of the steepest you’ll find anywhere).
+If you’re an active-duty military member, Amex doesn’t charge the annual fee and you’ll be able to get all of those perks for no additional fee.

 Along with the TSA PreCheck credit, you can also get these perks (some of which require enrollment) with the Amex Platinum card:

 The Hilton Aspire card is the most generous hotel card on the market and will cover either a TSA PreCheck or Global Entry application as a statement credit reimbursed to you.
 That’s not all, however — such an expensive card also offers tons of benefits for its holders (some of which require enrollment):

 In addition to the Global Entry fee credit, the Marriott Bonvoy Brilliant card has tons of other high-end perks (some of which require enrollment):

 It also has a few other perks worth mentioning:

 If you’re flying with family or traveling overseas, consider getting a credit card that features a statement credit that will reimburse you for any Global Entry or TSA PreCheck costs.
-As long as you’re on active duty, those annual fees will be waived and you’ll be able to enjoy easy airport access without encountering any costs.
+As long as you’re on active duty, those annual fees won’t be charged and you’ll be able to enjoy easy airport access without encountering any costs.

-And don’t forget to hit up the USO!
+And don’t forget to hit up the USO airport lounge!
 Visit our extensive list of detailed U.S. airport guides to find out more about the lounges military members can access at the airports you plan to transit through.